vik2982/spring-cloud-kubernetes/README.md

 ## Usage

 1. `kubectl create ns vik` - Create new kubernetes namespace
-2. `kubectl config set-context --current --namespace=vik` - use newly created namespace
+2. `kubectl config set-context --current --namespace=vik` - use newly created namespace.
+If you have kubens installed you can do `kubens vik` instead
-3. `kubectl apply -f privileges.yaml` - Spring Cloud Kubernetes requires access to the Kubernetes API in order to be able to retrieve a list of addresses for pods running for a single service
+3. `kubectl apply -f k8s/privileges.yaml` - Spring Cloud Kubernetes requires access to the Kubernetes API in order to be able to retrieve a list of addresses for pods running for a single service

 ### Database setup
 Go to the `k8s` directory.
 Here several YAML scripts need to be applied before running the microservices.